 At time of writing, Leesa had recently ceased operations in the UK, but it's still available in the US.
 Like many other online retailers, it’s pretty confident of how much you’ll enjoy using its product, so offers the same return and guarantees as its competitors: that means you get 100 nights to sleep to decide if you like it, and a 10-year warranty.

-- Black Friday mattress deals: Save big this holiday season
+- Best cheap mattress deals: Save big this holiday season

 - Browse our pick of the best duvets, for a peaceful night